 Agriculture and Soils (Chapter 11 of the original PEI Report) Key Features of the Existing Baseline There are loamy and clayey floodplain soils with naturally high groundwater associated with the River Stour.
 The remainder of the Stour Valley is a combination of freely draining slightly acid loamy soils and slightly acid and clayey soils with impeded drainage.
 There is mostly a mix of Grade 2 and 3 agricultural land classification, with small areas of Grade 4 land.
-Large areas to the north and west of Alphamstone are under some level of agri- environment scheme.
-Summary of Changes Of Potential Impacts and Receptor The revised cable alignment and new haul road would generally be on Grade 2 and 3 land.
-The revised cable alignment crosses land subject to agri-environment schemes.
+Large areas to the north and west of Alphamstone are under some level of agrienvironment scheme.
+Summary of Changes Of Potential Impacts and The revised cable alignment and new haul road would generally be on Grade 2 and 3 land.
+Receptor The revised cable alignment crosses land subject to agri-environment schemes.
 These are predominantly entry level stewardship.
 The haul road crosses an area under mid-tier stewardship.
 Likely Significant Effects During the Construction Implementation of the good practice methods set in the Outline CoCP, there would be no likely significant effects on agriculture and soils.
 Phase The changes are likely to result in the same effects (no new or different effects) to those presented in the original PEI Report for during construction Likely Significant Effects During the Operational Phase The changes are likely to result in the same effects (no new or different effects) to those presented in the original PEI Report during operation.

-Traffic and Transport (Chapter 12 of the original PEI Report) Key Features of the Existing Baseline The A131 runs north-south to B-roads or smaller providing a There are a number of Public I the National Cycle Network, th Summary of Changes Of Potential Impacts and Receptor The revised cable alignment a previous alignment.
-The new haul road will reduce road network.
-Likely Significant Effects During the Construction Phase The Transport Assessment is application for development c that that there may be slight b of the proposed changes com due to a reduction of traffic on construction.
-Likely Significant Effects During the Operational Phase The changes are likely to resul those presented in the origina
+Traffic and Transport (Chapter 12 of the original PEI Report) Key Features of the Existing Baseline The A131 runs north-south to the west of Twinstead.
+The wider area comprises B-roads or smaller providing access to villages and individual properties and farms.
+There are a number of Public Rights of Way (PRoW) within the Stour Valley including the National Cycle Network, the Stour Valley Path and St Edmund's Way.
+Summary of Changes Of Potential Impacts and The revised cable alignment and new haul road would cross fewer PRoW than the previous alignment.
+Receptor The new haul road will reduce the number of heavy goods vehicles using the local road network.
+Likely Significant Effects During the Construction Phase The Transport Assessment is still being completed and will be submitted with the application for development consent.
+However, the preliminary assessment suggests that that there may be slight beneficial effects on traffic and transport as a result of the proposed changes compared to those presented in the original PEI Report due to a reduction of traffic on local roads and fewer PRoW being affected during construction.
+Likely Significant Effects During the Operational Phase The changes are likely to result in the same effects (no new or different effects) to those presented in the original PEI Report during operation.